Trans Actresses Trace Lysette & Jamie Clayton Respond To Scarlett Johansson’s Casting In ‘Rub & Tug’

-Amid reports of actress Scarlett Johansson’s casting as a transgender man in the upcoming movie Rub and Tug, trans actresses Trace Lysette and Jamie Clayton have spoken out.
+Amid reports of actress Scarlett Johansson’s casting as a transgender man in the upcoming movie Rub and Tug, as the Inquisitr reported, trans actresses Trace Lysette and Jamie Clayton have spoken out.
 According to Buzzfeed, the actresses sentiments have echoed the criticisms of the casting choice.

 “Oh word??
 So you can continue to play us but we can’t play y’all?
 I wouldn’t be upset if I was getting in the same rooms as Jennifer Lawrence and Scarlett for cis roles, but we know that’s not the case.
 A mess,” Lysette, who stars on Transparent, said.
 She added that in addition to cisgendered actors primarily playing transgendered roles, they consistently “pat [themselves] on the back with trophies and accolades for mimicking what we have lived… so twisted.”